Paid Voices vs. Public Feeds: Interpretable Cross-Platform Theme-Based Analysis of Climate Discourse: Methodology

-Texts are embedded into a shared semantic space, normalized, and projected to a lower-dimensional representation to improve separability.
-We apply density-based clustering (HDBSCAN \cite{mcinnes2017hdbscan}) to group semantically similar texts without pre-specifying the number of clusters.
+We first embed texts into a shared semantic space using SentenceBERT (all-MiniLM-L6-v2) with L2 normalization, followed by dimensionality reduction via Principal Component Analysis (PCA) and Uniform Manifold Approximation and Projection (UMAP) \cite{mcinnes2018umap}.
+Density-based clustering (HDBSCAN) \cite{mcinnes2017hdbscan} is applied to group semantically similar texts.
 To characterize each cluster, we rank members by their probability scores and extract the top-k (k=5) texts from each cluster as representatives for downstream processing.
-From our clustering results, we yield clusters of semantically similar texts and capture the varying thematic structures of the dataset \textbf{without} the need for pre-defined theme labels.
+Because automatically discovered clusters may be noisy, we filter them for semantic coherence with an LLM, prompting it to judge whether each cluster's representative texts reflect a single underlying theme (few-shot details in App.~\ref{app:coher}).
+Coherence filtering retains $69.1\%$ of the $97$ initial Meta clusters and $52.6\%$ of the $97$ Bluesky clusters.